 In light of the literature review above, three hypotheses were formulated for this study:

-H1: A positive correlation will be found between the level of self-disclosure and the level of responsiveness.
+H1: A positive correlation will be found between self-disclosure and responsiveness.

-H2: A positive correlation will be found between the level of intimacy and the level of responsiveness.
+H2: A positive correlation will be found between intimacy and responsiveness.

 H3: Intimacy will mediate the correlation between self-disclosure and responsiveness.